Kyle Massey

 Kyle Orlando Massey (born August 28, 1991), also known mononymously as Massey, is an American actor and rapper.
 He starred in the Disney Channel sitcoms That's So Raven and its spin-off Cory in the House, in which he played Cory Baxter.
-Massey starred in the Disney Channel Original Movie Life Is Ruff.
-Massey has released several rap songs for Walt Disney Records and Hollywood Records.
-He provided the voice of Milo in the Disney animated series Fish Hooks and was the runner-up on the 11th season of ABC's Dancing with the Stars.
-He is the younger brother of actor Christopher Massey.
+In 2005, Massey starred in the Disney Channel Original Movie Life Is Ruff.
+He has released several rap songs for Walt Disney Records and Hollywood Records.
+He also provided the voice of Milo in the Disney animated series Fish Hooks and was the runner-up on the 11th season of ABC's Dancing with the Stars.

 Career

 Acting

-Starting in 2003, Massey played Cory Baxter on the Disney Channel show That's So Raven for four seasons, and then headlined its 2007 spinoff Cory in the House.
+Massey played Cory Baxter, the younger brother to Raven-Symoné’s character Raven, in the Disney Channel show That's So Raven for four seasons, and then headlined its 2007 spinoff Cory in the House.
 Massey also starred in the 2005 Disney Channel Original Movie Life Is Ruff.
-He also voices the character of the fish Milo on the Disney Channel's Fish Hooks.
-Massey also played a role of PJ Watson in 3 episodes of the PBS children's educational series The Electric Company.
+He later voiced the character of a fish named Milo on the Disney Channel series Fish Hooks.
+Additionally, Massey played PJ Watson in three episodes of the PBS children's educational series The Electric Company.

 Music

 Massey appeared on the Disney Channel Holiday soundtrack and the Shaggy Dog soundtrack where he performed "Who Let The Dog Out" and "Jingle Bells (a Hip-Hop Carol)".
-He sang the theme song for Cory in the House.
-Massey also raps a song called "It's a Dog" on the Life is Ruff soundtrack.
-He also sang the theme song for Yin Yang Yo!.
-Massey and his brother Christopher Massey have performed rap as the duo, The Massey Boyz.
-He also sang the music video for Disney's Underdog.
+He rapped in the music video for Disney's "Underdog" and "It's a Dog" from the Life is Ruff soundtrack.
+Additionally, he performed the theme song for Cory in the House and Yin Yang Yo!.
+Massey and his brother Christopher Massey have also performed rap as the duo, The Massey Boyz.

-On June 12, 2016, Massey was featured using his surname as a mononym on the song 'Verse' by Lebanese-American rapper Skate, making it the first time in nearly 10 years since Massey has done anything musically.
-Massey also owns a SoundCloud account where he uploads new original music, with his latest song being "Finess."
+In 2015, Massey opened a SoundCloud account, where he uploaded new original music, with his latest song being "Finess".
+On June 12, 2016, Massey was featured using his surname as a mononym on the song "Verse" by Lebanese-American rapper Skate.
+The collaboration marked Massey's first official musical release in nearly a decade.